 Noninvasive biomarkers of liver function (such as PRO-C3 in NASH) that specifically target the dynamics of liver fibrosis provide a novel tool for determining patient outcome.
-Our collaborators use our biomarkers to risk-stratify patients, and for prognostic enrichment in clinical trials targeting high-need and at-risk patients increasing the likelihood of success.
+Our collaborators use Nordic biomarkers to risk-stratify patients, and for prognostic enrichment in clinical trials targeting high-need and at-risk patients increasing the likelihood of success.
 In addition, our biomarkers are direct measures of liver fibrosis dynamics currently used to determine treatment efficacy.

-Diagnosis and prediction of disease progression in Alcoholic Liver Disease (ALD), particularly to cirrhosis, has proven difficult.
+Diagnosis and prediction of disease progression in Alcoholic Liver Disease (ALD), particularly for cirrhosis, has proven difficult.
 Our diagnostic and prognostic biomarkers have the potential to greatly benefit patients by aiding in early diagnosis of disease and directing the most appropriate treatment at the right time.

-There is an urgent need for novel biomarkers that can be used to adequately establish risk of disease progression, as well as early treatment response.
+There is an urgent need for novel biomarkers that can be used to adequately determine the risk of disease progression, as well as early treatment response.
 Fibrosis is a key histological feature of immune-mediated liver disease; however, the severity of liver fibrosis is primarily determined by liver biopsy.
-Our biomarker are currently used in various ongoing clinical studies to pick out fast progressors as well as montoring of treatment efficacy.
+Our biomarkers are currently used in various ongoing clinical studies to pick out fast progressors as well as monitoring of treatment efficacy.

-In viral liver disease, there is a net formation (build up) of of scar tissue in the tissue.
+In viral liver disease, there is a net formation (build up) of scar tissue in the tissue.
 The balance between degradation and buildup of tissue is disturbed.
 Protein fingerprint biomarkers can quantify tissue turnover directly in serum or plasma samples.

 Please don't hesitate to contact us if you have any questions or other inquiries.